PIRomanCod/Power-BI-Portfolio/README.md

 2. Financial indicators:
 - cost price and profitability for each product and direction
 - general production costs
-- operational calculation of working capital
+- calculation of working capital
 - balances by counterparties
 - profits and losses
 - capital gains